wabscale/intro_to_db_dockerized/README.md

 # Intro to Databases

 Come one come all and listen to me sales pitch!
 In introducory database cources all across the land, teachers have their poor students install mountains of garbage to acomplish simple sql querys.
 To make matters worse, instead of using a sensable or light weight database backed like sqlite3, they forced these unsuspecting students into using mysql!
-The terror they felt having to carefully install the correct version, just to find that something went wrong.
+The terror they felt when they found out how unnecessarily bulky of a backend mysql truely is!

 Fear no more oh lowly students, as I have containerized the garbage so you can use your precious drive storage for more usful programs like anything other than phpmyadmin.